IBM/opensource-ai-workshop/docs/lab-7/README.md

 ## Simple email examples

+!!! note
-Note: The following work should be done via a text editor, there should be a couple installed on your laptop, if you aren't sure raise your hand and a helper will help you out.
+    The following work should be done via a text editor, there should be a couple installed on your laptop, if you aren't sure raise your hand and a helper will help you out.

 Let's leverage Mellea to do some email generation for us, the first example is a simple example:
 ```python